 Recommendation icons are used to communicate the following information:

 - More than 70% of the identities in the peer group have the access.

 - The access is unique within the identity's peer group, or 70% or less of the identities in the peer group have the access.

 Selecting an icon displays more information about the recommendation.

 If no icon is displayed, it means the identity is unique, and does not have a group of peers with similar access.

-Recommendations are provided only to help guide reviewers and approvers.
-They are still ultimately responsible for making access decisions.
+Recommendations are provided only only as guidance.
+Reviewers and approvers are still ultimately responsible for making access decisions.